Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 2. Blog domain.
 Your blog needs to be hosted on its own domain, and it must definitely use a .com address.

 3. SEO software.
 Search engine optimization (SEO) software is vital.
-It is the only way you can maximize your chances of search engine indexing on Google, Bing and Yahoo.
+It is the only way to maximize your chances of search engine indexing on Google, Bing, and Yahoo.
+You definitely need to use a WordPress SEO plugin such as All In One Seo or Yoast.
+Both offer free and paid versions.

-However, if you plan to make real money from blogging, it is an investment you will need to consider.
+However, if you plan to make real money from blogging, it is an investment you might need to consider.

 Now you are ready to start blogging like a pro.